motion/orbit/projects/blog/src/pages/releases/index.md

 There's no way around the fact that this will likely break.
 We've only tested it in limited scenarios, so you are helping us more than we are giving you anything.
 Thank you.

-With that in mind, I've enabled some very light analytics in the insider releases.
-We aren't sending or tracking any of your private data and you can still firewall it if you'd like, but it will really save us all time.
-Orbit will send:
+With that in mind, I've enabled some light analytics for the insider releases.
+We aren't sending or tracking any private data, and you can firewall it, but it should save a lot of time.
+Orbit will send just crash reports error stacks and very high level metadata.

-- Crash reports (just the error stacks).
-- Abstracted usage metadata every 10 minutes.

 ### A note on security